quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the default port for HTTP/3 {{QUIC-HTTP}} is UDP port 443, analogous to HTTP/1.1 or HTTP/2 over TLS over TCP.

+Given the prevalence of the assumption in network management practice that a port number maps unambiguously to an application, the use of ports that cannot easily be mapped to a registered service name might lead to blocking or other changes to the forwarding behavior by network elements such as firewalls that use the port number for application identification.

+Applications could define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
+For example, HTTP/3 ({{Sections 3.2 and 3.3 of QUIC-HTTP}}) specifies the use of HTTP Alternative Services
+{{?RFC7838}} for an HTTP origin to advertise the availability of an equivalent HTTP/3 endpoint on a certain UDP port by using the "h3" Application-Layer Protocol Negotiation (ALPN) {{?RFC7301}} token.

-Additionally, Application-Layer Version Negotiation {{?RFC7301}} permits the client and server to negotiate which of several protocols will be used on a given connection.
+Additionally, ALPN permits the client and server to negotiate which of several protocols will be used on a given connection.
 Therefore, multiple applications might be supported on a single UDP port based on the ALPN token offered.
 Applications using QUIC should register an ALPN token for use in the TLS handshake.

-Applications could define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
-For example, HTTP/3 ({{Sections 3.2 and 3.3 of QUIC-HTTP}}) specifies the use of HTTP Alternative Services
-{{?RFC7838}} for an HTTP origin to advertise the availability of an equivalent HTTP/3 endpoint on a certain UDP port by using the "h3" ALPN token.

-Since QUIC version 1 deferred defining a version negotiation mechanism, HTTP/3 also deferred deciding how it would map to other QUIC versions.
-HTTP/3 requires QUIC version 1 and defines the ALPN token ("h3") to only apply to that version;
+As QUIC version 1 deferred defining a complete version negotiation mechanism, HTTP/3 requires QUIC version 1 and defines the
-this approach allows unambiguous agreement between the endpoints on the protocol stack in use but solves the versioning problem at the cost of future flexibility.
-Application protocol mappings written for QUIC version 1 or other QUIC versions may be able to benefit from version negotiation mechanisms that did not exist during the development of HTTP/3.
+ALPN token ("h3") to only apply to that version.
+This approach avoids ambiguity of the used version in absence of a version negotiation mechanism.
+So far no single approach has been selected for managing the use of different QUIC versions, neither in HTTP/3 nor in general.
 Coupling QUIC version to ALPN tokens is one approach but not the only approach.

-Given the prevalence of the assumption in network management practice that a port number maps unambiguously to an application, the use of ports that cannot easily be mapped to a registered service name might lead to blocking or other changes to the forwarding behavior by network elements such as firewalls that use the port number for application identification.
+Other options may be suitable when a version negotiation scheme gets developed and new protocol versions (at both application and transport layers) are defined.
+Application protocols that use QUIC need to consider how the protocol will manage different QUIC versions.
+Decisions for those protocols might be informed by choices made by other protocols, like HTTP/3.

 # Connection Migration